 A big limitation to our trip was that was we had only a week in Norway and we needed much more time to truly flush out and enjoy the Lofoten Islands.
 For our planned trip, we only had planned 5 days to hike.
 It was cut short first by the ferry schedule changing leaving us with about 4 days to trek the route that we wanted.
 Then the terrible weather and our tent breaking, left us with 2 nights of camping and a day of hiking.
 But if we were there exactly a week later, we would have gotten very lucky with clear days and a solar flare leading to the northern lights showing up early in the aurora season.
 So next time.

 With spending money for housing rather than wild camping and a rental car, it’s possible to still have a great experience driving around and doing the day hikes.
-The major viewpoints and peaks mostly can be done as day hikes and the trails connecting them as pretty poor since they aren’t used much.
+The major viewpoints and peaks mostly can be done as day hikes and the trails connecting them are pretty poor since they aren’t used much.
 Most that come and camp in the Lofoten Islands do so at the beaches (Buneset, Horseid, or Kvalvika) rather than a trek, so walk your own walk.

 The next morning, we rode with Toming and his family to catch the morning ferry back to Bødo.
 It was a stormy and rocky ride, so I spent most of the time with my eyes closed napping.
 We stayed in Bødo for a couple of nights at the cheapest airbnb we can find while relaxing, doing a hike, walking around town, and shopping.
 Danielle and Alex rent out both of their bedrooms at the airbnb, so it was small but adequate for us.